 How do we change draw-state?
-We can turn it into a piecewise function, and draw something different when the SunsetState's y-coordinate gets below 225 or 150:
+Our first instinct may be to turn it into a piecewise function, and draw something different when the SunsetState's y-coordinate gets below 225 or below 150.
+This would yield code along the lines of: